As organizations battle to adapt and grow with agile working methods, product managers have never been in higher demand.

 In short, no - but having a basic knowledge certainly helps.

-That's perhaps why about 60% of product managers state that they think more technical training would help them to be more successful product managers.
+That's perhaps why about 60% of product managers state that they think more technical training would help them be more successful product managers.

 If you're interested in developing your technical knowledge, why not take advantage of free online courses such as Free Code Camp?
 You can progress at your own pace and focus on the elements that are most useful for your role, all whilst being part of a supportive global community.